IN-SPIRE Grant Program

 • If a human cohort is used, please indicate how the funds will be used

-• The budget justification MUST include an explanation of other funding sources that will be used to cover costs required by the project but not covered by IN-SPIRE funds.
+• The budget justification MUST include an explanation of other funding sources that will be used to cover costs required by the project but not covered by IN-SPIRE funds, i.e., personnel costs.

 • A biographical sketch in NIH-format for the co-PI(s) (5-page limit).
-The form provided at https://grants.nih.gov/grants/forms/biosketch.htm MUST be used.
-Use the NIH format for due dates on/before January 24, 2022.
+The form provided at https://grants.nih.gov/grants/forms/biosketch.htm (Form H must be used) or the biosketch can be generated in SciENcv (https://www.ncbi.nlm.nih.gov/sciencv/).
 A sample biosketch is also available at this site.
 The biosketch must include all 4 sections listed on the form: Education and Training; and the three lettered sections: A. Personal Statement; B. Positions and Honors; C. Contributions to Science.
 IN ADDITION, include one page with current and pending research support.
 Research Support must include source of funding, title of the award, role of the IN-SPIRE investigator (e.g., PI, co-PI, co-I, key personel, consultant) start and end dates of the award, and direct costs for the entire period of the award (typically 5 yrs for an R01) available to the IN-SPIRE PI.
 (Note that Scholastic Performance does not apply to IN-SPIRE applications)

 • Biosketches are not needed for support staff, though you may include a brief statement about the role of each support staff and their qualifications (1-page limit).